The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 - Create your mind map

-- Choose how to outline a nonfiction book
+- Choose how to write a nonfiction book outline

 - Write your book’s first chapter